 The Best Hand Tools for Furniture Repair and Restoration

-Some of the tools I list may surprise you - cotton swabs, wooden toothpicks, tongue depressors, emery boards.
+Some of the tools I list may surprise you, such as cotton swabs, wooden toothpicks, tongue depressors, and emery boards.
 One doesn't usually think of them as tools.
-But when you get down to the fine repair and refinishing work, these, along with a thine-bladed pocket knife, will probably serve you better than some expensive substitutes you could buy.
+But when you get down to the fine repair and refinishing work, these, along with a thin-bladed pocket knife, will probably serve you better than some expensive substitutes you could buy.

 Go over the following list and note the tools you already have.
 Then list those you need to add to your armory.
 If the want list appears long, just remember that these can be bought as you need them.
 You don't have to get them all at once.
 Don't buy a doweling jig, for example, unless the present project calls for adding or replacing dowels.